Novo Holdings

-Novo Holdings A/S (formerly Novo A/S) is the Novo Nordisk Foundation's wholly owned holding company for Novo Nordisk A/S and Novonesis (formerly Novozymes A/S).
-Novo Holdings A/S was established in 1999 and manages the Novo Nordisk Foundation's assets, which by the end of 2024 was worth €142 billion (approximately US$165 billion).
-The company generated a total income and investment return of DKK 31 billion (€4.2 billion) in 2023 and DKK 60 billion (€8 billion) in 2024.
-By the end of 2024, Novo Holdings had a total of 181 companies in its investment portfolio.
+Novo Holdings A/S (formerly Novo A/S) is the Novo Nordisk Foundation's wholly owned holding company for Novo (formerly Novo Nordisk) and Novonesis (formerly Novozymes).

+Novo Holdings was established in 1999 and manages the Novo Nordisk Foundation's assets, which by the end of 2025 were worth DKK 694 billion (€93 billion).

+The company generated total income and investment return of DKK 21 billion in 2025, following DKK 60 billion (€8.0 billion) in 2024 and DKK 31 billion (€4.2 billion) in 2023.

+Total assets under management fell from DKK 1,060 billion at year-end 2024 to DKK 694 billion at year-end 2025, mainly reflecting a lower market value of Novo Holdings' stake in Novo Nordisk following a sharp decline in the pharmaceutical company’s share price during 2025.

+By the end of 2025, Novo Holdings had more than 170 companies in its investment portfolio.

-It is the largest charitable foundation in the world making Novo Holdings A/S a world-leading life sciences investor.
+It is one of the largest charitable foundation in the world making Novo Holdings a world-leading life sciences investor.
 Novo Holdings is headquartered in Copenhagen, Denmark, with offices in San Francisco, Boston and Singapore.

 Eivind Kolding succeeded Henrik Gürtler as CEO in May 2014.
-Kolding left Novo Holdings A/S in March 2016 and Kasim Kutay took over as CEO.
+Kolding left Novo Holdings in March 2016 and Kasim Kutay took over as CEO.

 Purpose

-Novo Holdings A/S manages the Novo Nordisk Foundation's assets, aiming to enable and make a positive impact on health, science and society by generating long-term returns on the assets of the Novo Nordisk Foundation, which the Novo Nordisk Foundation in return can award as grants for scientific research and humanitarian and social purposes.
+Novo Holdings manages the Novo Nordisk Foundation's assets, aiming to enable and make a positive impact on health, science and society by generating long-term returns on the assets of the Novo Nordisk Foundation, which the Novo Nordisk Foundation in return can award as grants for scientific research and humanitarian and social purposes.

-The overall purpose of Novo Holdings A/S is to hold the position as the controlling majority shareholder of the Novo Group companies (Novo Nordisk A/S and Novozymes A/S), aiming at making a positive impact on health, science and society by generating long-term returns on the assets of the Novo Nordisk Foundation.
-The Novo Nordisk Foundation is an enterprise foundation which is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo Nordisk A/S and Novozymes A/S) while combining business and philanthropy within scientific, humanitarian and social purposes.
-A key task of Novo Holdings A/S is to act as a stable basis for the commercial activities of Novo Nordisk A/S and Novozymes A/S. Novo Holdings A/S also invests in both financial assets and in companies with application-oriented research in the life sciences.
+The overall purpose of Novo Holdings is to hold the position as the controlling majority shareholder of the Novo Group companies (Novo Nordisk and Novozymes), aiming at making a positive impact on health, science and society by generating long-term returns on the assets of the Novo Nordisk Foundation.
+The Novo Nordisk Foundation is an enterprise foundation which is a self-governing entity with no owners, focusing on long-term ownership of the Novo Group (Novo Nordisk and Novozymes) while combining business and philanthropy within scientific, humanitarian and social purposes.
+A key task of Novo Holdings is to act as a stable basis for the commercial activities of Novo Nordisk and Novozymes.
+Novo Holdings also invests in both financial assets and in companies with application-oriented research in the life sciences.